cpraveen/numa/newton_interp.md

     $$

-4. Consider $f[x_0,\ldots,x_n,x]$ as a function of $x$ and differentiate this.
+4. Consider $f[x_0,\ldots,x_n,x]$ as a function of $x$ and differentiate this wrt $x$.
 By definition of the derivative
     $$
     \begin{aligned}
     \dd{}{x}f[x_0,\ldots,x_n,x]